Skip to main content

 This concept of “voluntary” is critical; the law intends that your participation is a free choice, not a coerced mandate.
 While incentives, such as premium reductions, are permitted to encourage participation, they are capped to prevent them from becoming so substantial that they feel like a penalty for non-participation.

 GINA extends these protections into the realm of your genetic blueprint.
-It explicitly forbids employers from using in employment decisions and places strict limits on the collection of such data, which includes your family medical history.
+It explicitly forbids employers from using genetic information in employment decisions and places strict limits on the collection of such data, which includes your family medical history.

 Together, these laws form a regulatory shield, built on the principle that your health status, your potential disabilities, and your genetic predispositions are not commodities for your employer to evaluate.
 They are facets of your private self, protected from discriminatory use.